TshidisoMofokeng/acad_web/content/project/VECM/index.md

 <figcaption aria-hidden="true">Figure 4: Summary of univariate characteristics </figcaption>
 </figure>

+## Testing for cointegrating

-In this section we desire to test for cointegration.
-For this, we start by estimating a reduced form vector autoregressive (VAR) model.
+We start by estimating a reduced form vector autoregressive (VAR) model.
 The existence of cointegration implies that we may proceed to estimate a vector error correction model (VECM).
 Here we estimate a reduced form VAR.
 Furthermore, we allow for four lags and perform a lag selection test.
 The results from the lag selection test are shown in figure 5.

 <figure>
 <img src="/VECM/q6.png" alt="Figure 5: Lag selection test " />
 <figcaption aria-hidden="true">Figure 5: Lag selection test </figcaption>
 </figure>

 From figure 5, we will select the lag length of two, which is in agreement with the majority of the selection criteria that is the LogL, LR as well as the HQ.
-Moreover, we favour the longer lag selection in order to avoid serial correlation which could be present when selecting lag length of one suggested by the SIC, and on the other hand, we avoid issues of multicollinearity with selecting lag length of three proposed by the AIC.
+Moreover, we favour the longer lag selection in order to avoid serial correlation which could be present when selecting lag length of one suggested by the SIC, and on the other hand, we avoid issues of multicollinearity (correlation among independent variables in the model) with selecting lag length of three proposed by the AIC.

+Before estimating the standard or reduced form VAR by conducting the multivariate cointegration test, we briefly discuss what a cointegration test in the multivariate Johansen framework entails.
 The multivariate cointegration test was an offspring from shortcomings of the Engle-Granger approach.
 The extension of the multivariate case is, due to the fact that, it is possible for there to be more than two cointegrating vectors.
 In other words, for n the number of the variables exceeding two in the model, there might form several equilibrium relationships which govern the joint evolution of all the variables.
 Johansen framework helps overcome the shortcoming.
 An advantage of this approach is, if there is only one cointegrating relationship rather than two, with the multiple equation approach we can all three differing speeds of adjustment α<sub>11</sub> α<sub>21</sub> α<sub>31</sub>.
 In that case, α<sub>21</sub> α<sub>31</sub> without loss of generality.
 Moreover, the Johansen procedure estimates the rank of the cointegration matrix and provides eigenvectors and eigenvalues, from which cointegration relationships can be derived.
 Overall, there are different tests within the Johansen procedure, such as the Trace test and the Maximum Eigenvalue test, which help determine the number of cointegrating relationships.
+Overall in the multivariate framework, we are searching for long-term equilibrium relationships based on economic theory.

 According to Asteriou and Hall ([2015](#ref-asteriou2015applied)), we may summarize the five deterministic trend cases as follows: